If I were to ask you how many bodies you have? you would probably look at me strangely and answer, one of course; the one you can see and feel.

 The Five Koshas In Yoga

 The spiritual side of the Yogic sciences has categories for these Five bodies or energy fields, and these categories are thought of as the five sheaths of energy which are called the koshas in Yoga.
 Whilst at this point this may all sound a little bit far-fetched and flimsy, especially if your thoughts are running along the lines of “ I can only see one so how could I possibly have five bodies”, how would you feel to know that you are actually in contact with your other bodies practically every day.
-By simply just thinking the question of how you are already in contact with a number of them.
+By simply just thinking the question of how?
+You are already in contact with a number of them.

-Think on this, have you ever experienced the situation where you had the sensation that you were going to get ill, just before you came down with a nasty cold, Physically your body felt fine.
+Think about this, have you ever experienced the situation where you had the sensation that you were going to get ill, just before you came down with a nasty cold, Physically your body felt fine.
 Yet there was something within you warning ‘Look after yourself with extra care because you may soon find yourself ill”.
-This was a communication between one of the body’s outer layers to one of its inner layers.
+This was communication between one of the body’s outer layers to one of its inner layers.
 Basically, your surrounding energy detected an illness and notified your mind ahead of the illness taking hold and appearing in your body.

 Categorising The Koshas

 Situations like these are examples of your koshas at work, and their constant communication with one another.
-The five koshas are five unseen sheaths which surround your body and sense energies.
+The five koshas are five unseen sheaths that surround your body and sense energies.
 Each of the Koshas has a name and a corresponding body.
 They are listed as follows; annamaya (is the sheath of the physical/food body), pranamaya (is the sheath of the energetic/energy body), manomaya (is the sheath of the mental/mind body), vijnanamaya (is the sheath of the intuitive/wisdom body), and finally anandamaya (which is the sheath of the blissful/bliss body).